 This means you’ll likely have lots of different team sites dedicated to projects or work teams within your organization.
 Don’t panic–this is a good thing.
 The more specific the purpose of each site collection, the easier it is to apply the appropriate governance policies.

-SharePoint communication sites are for communication.
 Whether that’s content, a major announcement, or your weekend plans, communication sites enable you to broadcast your message to a wider audience.
 Typically, only a small amount of members have the privilege to post in communication sites, and most users have read-only permissions.

 Permissions for communication sites are derived from SharePoint groups, whereas permissions for team sites are based on settings in Microsoft 365 Groups.